Kirtandusi/connect4/README.md

-This program uses a neural network to play Connect 4 with the user.
+This program is an interactive game that allows the user to play and simulate games of Connect-4.
+Implemented is a Random Player, a Minimax Player, and a Neural Network Player.
+The User can play with these players in the CLI.